-A dehumidifier can be an essential tool in the fight against airborne moisture.
-But don’t believe the manufacturer’s hype: they base their water extraction claims on tests that might as well be conducted in a sauna.
-The only way you’ll get a good indication of dehumidifier performance at Kiwi winter temperatures is by using our test results.
+A dehumidifier can be an essential tool in the fight against airborne moisture, which can damage your home and pose a risk to your health.
+But manufacturers base their water extraction claims on tests that might as well be conducted in a sauna.
+Check out our test results to see how they really perform over a Kiwi winter.

 Types of dehumidifier

 Most dehumidifiers available here are compressor (refrigerant) models, which use the same tech as a heat pump or fridge.
-There are increasing numbers of desiccant dehumidifiers available in the market.
-They blow air through a rotating disk filled with moisture-absorbing material, and perform better in lower temperatures (below 12°C) than compressor models.
-The downside is this desiccant model costs three times as much to run as its compressor counterparts, though it generates twice as much heat as other models.
-Our low-temperature performance scores show how a model performs in temperatures below 10°C.
+There are increasing numbers of desiccant dehumidifiers available in the market, though.
+They suck air through a rotating disk filled with moisture-absorbing material.
+They typically perform better in lower temperatures (below 12°C) than compressor models.
+The downside is that desiccant dehumidifiers can cost three times as much to run as their compressor counterparts.

 Things to consider

 We’ve found you need to spend at least $350 to snag a good dehumidifier.
-That said, they’re often on sale, especially in the off-season.
+That said, they’re often on sale in spring and summer.
 If your budget is tight, consider a second-hand model.
-Our reliability survey found dehumidifiers were very reliable appliances – 96% had never needed repair.

-Our energy efficiency score indicates how much energy the dehumidifier uses to extract each unit of moisture from the air.
-Higher scores mean it uses relatively less energy.
-We also calculate the running cost per year, based on typical use.
+Our energy efficiency scores indicate how much energy the dehumidifiers use to extract moisture from the air.
+A higher score means the dehumidifier uses relatively less energy.
+We also calculate the daily running costs of dehumidifiers, based on eight hours of continuous use.
+They range from 9¢ to $1.22 per day.

-Allow you to set the times a dehumidifier will switch on and off, giving it a set duty period each day.
-If you don’t have this function, you can use an inexpensive wall plug timer.
+Timers allow you to set the times a dehumidifier will switch on and off, giving it a set duty period each day.
+If a dehumidifier doesn’t have this function, you can use an inexpensive wall plug timer.

 Most dehumidifiers, including all our recommended models, make upwards of 50 decibels (dBA) of noise.
 That’s enough to be annoying if you’re trying to watch TV or have a kip.
-For comparison, a reasonably quiet fridge makes about 40dBA.
-See our ‘quietness’ scores, a model scoring above 70% is quieter than average.
+For comparison, a reasonably quiet fridge produces about 40dBA.
+See our “quietness” scores – a model scoring above 70 is quieter than average.
+You’ll be able to dial back the volume if you choose a model with multiple fan speeds.

 Which brand is most reliable?